 Use these links to jump to different sections:

-- Your DNA Can Be at the Scene Without You
+- Your DNA Can Be at the Crime Scene Without You

 - If You’re Facing a Criminal Investigation, Get an Attorney

-As such, with the rise of DNA testing, linking suspects to airtight criminal convictions (or exonerations) has become a straightforward process.
+As such, with the rise of DNA technology, solving cold cases and linking suspects to airtight criminal convictions (or exonerations) has become a straightforward process.
+Right?
+Wrong.

-Criminal defense attorney Kush Arora regularly faces this public misconception.
+Criminal defense attorney Kush Arora of Price Benowitz law firm in Rockville, Maryland, regularly faces this public misconception.
 “There’s an assumption much of the time,” he says, “whether it’s on the part of a judge or a jury, that if there’s DNA, that DNA must be correct.
 It can be frustrating.”

 “We’ve had cases thrown out for issues with DNA where there’s a match,” says Arora,” but the manner in which the evidence was collected or stored was faulty, or there’s an issue with the chain of custody—any number of things that could call into question the validity of the results.”

-Your DNA Can Be at the Scene Without You
+Your DNA Can Be at the Crime Scene Without You

 In addition, a little-understood facet of DNA analysis has to do with how DNA can travel, landing on an object that the source never had contact with.